-- (a) Unqualified opinions were issued on the financial statements. - (b) A material weakness in internal control over financial reporting was disclosed by the audit of the financial statements. - (c) The audit did not disclose any non-compliance which is material to the financial statements. - (d) No material weaknesses over internal control for the major program were noted. - (e) An unqualified opinion was issued on compliance with requirements applicable to the major program. - (f) The audit did not disclose any audit findings required to be reported in accordance with Office of Management and Budget Circular A-133, Section 510(a). - (g) The major program was CFDA Number 20.509 ARRA Formula Grants for Other Than Urbanized Areas and Formula Grants for Other Than Urbanized Areas. - (h) The dollar threshold used to distinguish between Type A and Type B programs was \$300,000. - (i) The Heart of Iowa Regional Transit Agency did not qualify as a low-risk auditee.
+- (a) Unqualified opinions were issued on the financial statements. - (b) No material weaknesses in internal control over financial reporting were noted. - (c) The audit did not disclose any non-compliance which is material to the financial statements. - (d) No material weaknesses over internal control for the major programs were noted. - (e) An unqualified opinion was issued on compliance with requirements applicable to the major programs. - (f) The audit did not disclose any audit findings required to be reported in accordance with Office of Management and Budget Circular A-133, Section 510(a). - (g) The major programs were: - CFDA Number 20.500 Federal Transit Capital Investment Grants - CFDA Number 20.509 Formula Grants for Other Than Urbanized Areas - (h) The dollar threshold used to distinguish between Type A and Type B programs was \$300,000. - (i) The Heart of Iowa Regional Transit Agency did not qualify as a low-risk auditee.